-Defendant, Kallatt Mohammed, by and through his attorneys, Daley Mohan Groble, P.C., submits the following answer to the complaint filed by Plaintiff, Harvey Blair ("Plaintiff"), defenses and jury demand:
+Defendant Kallatt Mohammed ("Mohammed"), by and through his attorneys, Daley Mohan Groble, P.C., respectfully submits the following answer to the complaint filed by Plaintiff, Jabal Stokes, as well as his defenses and jury demand, and states as follows:

 1. This is a civil action arising under 42 U.S.C. § 1983.
-The jurisdiction of this Court is invoked pursuant to 28 U.S.C. §§ 1343 and 1337.
+The jurisdiction of this Court is invoked pursuant to 28 U.S.C. §§ 1343 and 1367.